-Entry-level Momentum models get cool tartan and leather seats that show you Volvo has a fun side, while the rest of the range has full-leather upholstery that feels softer and more appealing that you get in the likes of a Mercedes C-Class Estate and some gorgeous unvarnished driftwood-trims on the dashboard.
+Entry-level Momentum models get cool chequered fabric and leather seats that show you Volvo has a fun-ish side, while high-spec Inscription models have full-leather upholstery that feels softer and more appealing that you get in the likes of a Mercedes C-Class Estate and some gorgeous unvarnished driftwood-trims on the dashboard.

 The Volvo’s front seats are every bit as comfortable as your favourite armchair

-The system responds quickly to your finger movements, but sometimes you’ll wish it had physical buttons to navigate you quickly through the various menus – it can also be a little trickier to use on the move than BMW’s iDrive system.
+The system responds quickly to your finger movements, but sometimes you’ll wish it had physical buttons to navigate you quickly through the various menus.
+As a result, it’s trickier to use on the move than BMW’s iDrive system.

 On the plus side, the large screen makes it easy to follow the standard satellite navigation system’s directions and it’s quick and easy to enter a postcode using the on-screen keyboard.

 Also in the Volvo V60’s favour is its excellent, 10-speaker, 170W standard stereo that’ll blow the socks off the basic systems you’ll find in alternatives.
 If it doesn’t scratch your musical itch, you can also choose from a 600W Harman Kardon system with 14 speakers, or go the whole hog and specify the more expensive 1,100W Bowers and Wilkins stereo with 15 speakers and surround sound.